swgpu/SWGPU/README.md

 2. You've set the output path in the right panel -> output -> output path.

 Click on the mesh and select Export JSM.
-Your jsm file is now in your output path.
+Congratulation, your static mesh is now exported !

 ## Examples
 This framework come with 16 common game templates and 9 utils templates.